- About Me

 Personal development is such a wide topic that I often get asked how you could measure ‘levels of development’.

 I don’t think you can actually measure it but I do believe you can ask yourself some questions to start the process of seeing if you are happy with your personal development.
 Personal development is learning by doing.
-Here’s a start of a ‘checklist’ that I will update over time (initial version March 2016).
+Here’s a start of a ‘checklist’ that I will update over time (updated version March 2018).

 If you workout with music on your headphones it will feel easier and you can go longer with more energy.
 Maybe it does not sound that surprising to you but if you understand WHY this works the way it works you can turn it to an even greater advantage in your life.
 So how does it work?